How to Boat a Halibut

 Harpooning is the preferred landing method for larger halibut, because it lets you get a line on the fish without having to try to gain immediate control and slug it out nose-to-nose with a ticked-off fish that may be as big as your are!
 A properly rigged harpoon will quickly do the job of tiring a halibut without much danger of bodily harm to the angler and crew.

 As with gaffing, I don’t like to harpoon a halibut in the head for fear of hitting the line or jarring the hook loose.
 I go for the body, preferably a few inches behind the head, and I try to come close to the halibut’s lateral line without hitting it.
-If you nail the lateral line straight-on you’re also going to hit the spine, and with a large fish that spine is tick enough to prevent the harpoon head from going all the way through the body.
+If you nail the lateral line straight-on you’re also going to hit the spine, and with a large fish that spine is thick enough to prevent the harpoon head from going all the way through the body.
 That’s bad, because you need the head to go all the way through the fish so that it toggles open and doesn’t pull back out through the entry hole.
 If you’re going to harpoon a halibut, rear back and do it with authority to be sure the point goes completely through, or risk killing and losing a trophy fish.

-Whether your harpoon head is the long, thin type made of stainless steel or the traditional spearhead type made of brass, it will have a short length of stainless, braded wire attached to it, and you should have at least 12 feet of three-eighths to half-inch nylon line tied to the end of the wire.
+Whether your harpoon head is the long, thin type made of stainless steel or the traditional spearhead type made of brass, it will have a short length of stainless braded wire attached to it, and you should have at least 12 feet of three-eighths to half-inch nylon line tied to the end of the wire.
 Some people tie or braid a loop into the end of the line and either hang on to it after harpooning a halibut or tie it off to a boat cleat, but I recommend against both of those strategies.
 Being at one end of a rope with a big, angry halibut at the other end can get you hurt, wet or both, and if you tie off to the boat there’s no give when a surging fish reaches the end of the tether.
 Lines break, cleats get pulled out, and fish break loose to die slowly, so I advise against that approach.

 Instead, tie a large, inflatable buoy to the end of your harpoon line and let the fish run with it after you plunge the harpoon home.
 The buoy may disappear for a few seconds, but towing it around will quickly tire the fish, and you can then use the harpoon line to retrieve it and start getting it under control.
 I use the size A-2 (15.5-inch diameter) Polyform buoy for this kind of work, but if you’re targeting big fish, especially in Alaska, you might go up a size to the A-3 (18.5-inch diameter).